antarctica/lantern/docs/outputs.md

 - define an output name
 - generate a list of [`SiteContent`](/docs/models.md#static-site-content) items
 - generate a corresponding list of [`Check`](/docs/monitoring.md#site-checks) items to verify for this content
+- generate a list of keys (paths) for invalidating content

 Outputs at the site level SHOULD inherit from the `lantern.outputs.base.OutputSite` abstract base, which includes a [Site Templates](/docs/site.md#templates) instance for rendering content.